tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 46 (DuFr).md

 DR: 1748-08-08
 DR_end: 1748-08-09
 players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
+companions: [Johar]
 ---

+## Timeline

+- (DR:: 1748-08-08), early evening.
+Reach Darba.
+Split up to take care of errands.
+Say farewell to Johar.
+Seeker and Riswynn meet Travok Redpeak, who has news and information for Riswynn.
+Wellby, Kenzo, and Delwath book passage for Johar, to Nayahar, and the party, to Chardon.
+- (DR:: 1748-08-09), midday: Split up to sell treasure and horses, and gather rumors in Darba.
+- (DR:: 1748-08-09), late afternoon: Board the Emerald Song, bound for Chardon.

+## Narrative

 We begin as the party reaches [[Darba]], after the journey along the increasingly populated road.
 Along the way, [[Riswynn]] was able to contact [[Marcella]] on August 8th, the day the party arrived in [[Darba]]. [[Marcella]] said she was hoping to flee the following day, during the battle with [[kobolds]].
 As the day ends, the party splits up to enter [[Darba]] – the [[Dwarves]] going together to hope to connect with [[Riswynn]]’s contact from [[Tharn Todor]]; [[Wellby]] heading to find a halfling inn and enquire about ships; and [[Delwath]], [[Johar]], and [[Kenzo]] going to the harbor to try to find [[Johar]] a ship to [[Nayahar]].